DGoodluck/Cocoas-Hair-Bar/README.md

 README

 This is a web application a Hair Salon Page.
-The application is built using Flask, SQLAlchemy, and Selenium.
+The application is built using Flask, HTML, CSS.

 Link to Page: https://www.cocoashairbar.com/

 Features
-Home Page: Displays a collection of placeholder images retrieved from the iStockphoto website.
-The images are stored in a SQLite database.
+Home Page: Displays a collection of placeholder WEBM images and GIFs retrieved locally.

 Services Page: Provides information about the services offered by the website.